 If you still did not get it, then imagine a situation as follows.

-I am standing somewhere on the street there and you come to meet me there in search of the address of a beautiful girl which you feel I know.
-So, now your asking me of the address could be considered as the assembly time of the program, you are the assembly program in search of the (girl’s) address and I am the assembler.
+I am standing somewhere on the street there and you come to meet me there in search of the address of a person which you feel I know.
+So, now your asking me of the address could be considered as the assembly time of the program, you are the assembly program in search of the (person’s) address and I am the assembler.

-Now if I know her exact address I’ll give it to you: with perfect street address, door number, etc. This is what OFFSET does.
+Now if I know his/her exact address I’ll give it to you: with perfect street address, door number, etc. This is what OFFSET does.

-Now if I don’t know where she lives, but I know somebody who I know knows the address of that girl, then I’ll give you the address of that somebody and ask you to checkout there for the address of the girl you are searching for.
+Now if I don’t know where the person lives, but I know somebody who knows the address of that person, then I’ll give you the address of that somebody and ask you to checkout there for the address of the person you are searching for.
 That’s what ADDR does.
 So it’s clear that even ADDR doesn’t have the exact address of the variable.

 Yes, of course!
 If you are referring to global variables using ADDR, then ADDR simply substitutes is as following.